 Scott Jacoby is a Grammy Award-winning Writer, Producer, Engineer, Mixer, Musician and Recording Artist.
 His work, spanning all genres of music, has garnered awards, graced platinum-selling albums and topped charts throughout the world.
-John Legend, Coldplay, Vampire Weekend, Sia, Janelle Monae, Laura Izibor, Stormzy, Rachel Platten, Jose James, Vanessa Hudgens, Fabolous, Jackie Evancho, SZA, Chimene Badi, Naturally 7, Ronnie Spector and Cory Henry are a few of his notable collaborations.
+John Legend, Coldplay, Vampire Weekend, Sia, Jason Mraz, Janelle Monae, Pink, Laura Izibor, Stormzy, Rachel Platten, Jose James, Vanessa Hudgens, Fabolous, Jackie Evancho, SZA, Chimene Badi, Naturally 7, Ronnie Spector and Cory Henry are a few of his notable collaborations.
 An acclaimed Composer, Scott has scored award-winning feature-length films, documentaries, television shows, and national television commercials.

 Scott is the Founder/President of EUSONIA Records, whose first release – Maiysha’s This Much Is True – received a Grammy Nomination in 2009.
 He is also the Owner of EUSONIA Studios – a state-of-the-art recording facility in Manhattan – and the CEO of his production company, SCOJAC Music Productions.